Human Body Facts

 It takes Venus 243 Earth days to complete one rotation, and that's longer then it takes the planet to complete an orbit around the Sun.

 The surface temperature on Venus can reach over 860 Fahrenheit (460 Celsius), and that's hot enough to melt lead.

 Venus has no known moons (natural satellites).

 The planet Venus has no rings.

-Some scientist think life could have existed on Venus in the past or in the top layer of clouds.
-However, there is no proof that life ever existed on Venus.
+Some scientist think life could have existed on Venus in the past or in the top layer of its clouds.
+However, there is no proof that life ever existed on the planet Venus.

 More Planet Facts

 A picture of the planet Venus taken in 1994 by the Magellan Spacecraft.

 A picture of three very large impact craters on the planet Venus.